 Not all people doing your pre-purchase building inspections in Melbourne are qualified or insured.

-When you are buying a very expensive home and need it checked out thoroughly, you’d hope the person is qualified and insured.
+When you are buying a very expensive home and need it checked out thoroughly, you’d hope the person is qualified and insured to do the job.

 In Melbourne, there are 80 plus building inspection companies and you would not know who is and who is not qualified or insured.
 Many claim they are accredited, but have only completed a 2-day course.
 However, this is not recognised by the Building Act 1993 or the NCC.